 Relational databases, such as SQL, were the most popular databases of the last decade.
 These databases rely on the data having relational attributes, meaning that each item in the database has the same attributes.
 We can visualize these databases as tables.
-As time passed and needs changed, relational databases became too structured for sets of data which involved unique attributes or were rapidly changing and expanding.
-In databases of this kind, each item may not have the same attributes.
-For example, in a database of wildlife, a salamander and an apple both have attributes of size and color, but an apple does not need a gender attribute and a salamander does not need a ripeness attribute.
-Relational databases store items with the same attributes, but if we want to store a salamander and an apple in the same database, we need a different type of database.
-Non-relational databases are built to allow for these types of databases and have opened the door to massively scalable databases that can store data in many forms and physical locations.
+As time passed and needs changed, relational databases became impractical for some sets of data.
+Sometimes the relation model is too structured.
+Each item may not have the same attributes.
+For example, a salamander and an apple both have attributes of size and color, but an apple does not need a gender attribute and a salamander does not need a ripeness attribute.
+Relational databases store items with the same attributes, but if we want to store a salamander and an apple in the same database, we need a different type of database, hence the need for non-relational databases.

-With these new databases, a new family of database managers arose to properly interface with them.
-Instead of designing a new relational database to meet every need, non-relational database managers were created that can adapt the different items for specific scenarios.
-MongoDB is such a manager.
-Several other managers, such as Cassandra, Redis, and Neo4j serve similar purposes.
+A new family of databases arose that attempted to solve the problem of nonrelational attributes.
+Instead of designing a new relational database to meet every need, non-relational databases were created that can adapt the different items for specific scenarios.
+MongoDB is such a database.
+Several other databases, such as Cassandra, Redis, and Neo4j serve similar purposes.
 In this lab, we will focus on MongoDB.